workkkfor2012/gemini-coder/packages/website/docs/tips.md

 ## Context

-- Avoid context pollution by carefully choosing what is checked.
+- Avoid context pollution, for the best performance keep it around 20k tokens.
 - Use saved contexts when you often switch between features in a monorepo.
 - Include files that demonstrate your team's coding conventions.
 - Monitor the token count to stay within reasonable context lengths (~15k).